digipres/the-floppy-guide/index.md

 <img src="./media/image5.jpg" style="width:2.56771in;height:2.12022in" /><img src="./media/image6.jpg" style="width:3.59173in;height:2.16573in" />

 *Different types of floppy disks.
 On the left is a group of 3.5-inch floppies.
 The two on the left being examples of DD disks, the two on the right HD disks.
-The picture on the left highlights a wide range of 5.25-inch floppy disks.
+The picture on the right highlights a wide range of 5.25-inch floppy disks.
 Including DD and HD disks, all DS.
 The labels (if present) on these floppy disks are accurate, all disks contain data.*

 It should be noted that labels can be misleading.
 Floppy disks were expensive at the time and therefore disks were re-used.
 This means that it is possible to find unexpected material on disks and sometimes they are even in other formats or densities than the label would suggest.
 Keep this in mind when imaging, the label is a great starting point, but can be incorrect.
 It is also worth checking any disks that appear to have been commercially produced, like software or operating system installation disks, that may be present in your collection, as these could also be re-used for personal data.